![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 same evening, Sartre spoke to a fully packet hall, where women fainted

 and chairs were smashed, but Benda was greeted with empty seats.
 Even as he found himself isolated and ignored, Benda remained a prolific writer.
 Except La trahison, his major works never sold very well.
 Julien Benda died on June 7, 1956, in Fontenay-Aux-Roses.
 He had requested beforehand that no eulogies be delivered at his funeral.
 Benda's two autobiographical works, La jeunesse d'un clerc (1936) and Un Régulier dans le siècle (1937), document the evolution of his thought.
 L'Humanite, the mouthpiece of the French Communist Party, claimed Benda as being on the side of the "party of truth" at the time of his death.
 For further reading: L'ode à la France de neuf écrivains français-juifs: au temps de la haine, 1933-1945: Emmanuel Berl, Julien Benda, André Suarès, Léon Werth, Maurice Sachs, Marc Bloch, Claude Lévi-Strauss, Vladimir Jankélévitch, Joseph Kessel by René Lév (2022); 'Between Theory and Practice: Matthew Arnold, Thomas Mann, Julien Benda, and the Purpose of the Intellectual,' in The Aesthetics of Clarity and Confusion: Literature and Engagement since Nietzsche and the Naturalists by Geoffrey A. Baker (2016); Les lois de l'esprit: Julien Benda ou la raison by Pascal Engel (2012); Les lois de l'esprit: Julien Benda ou la raison by Pascal Engel (2012); 'Julien Benda (1867-1956)' by Karlis Racevskis, in The Columbia History of Twentieth-century French Thought, edited by Lawrence D. Kritzman (2006); 'The Intellectual as Architect and Legitimizer of Genocide: Julien Benda Redux' by S.K.
-Danielsson, in Journal of Genocide Research, Vol. 7; Numb.
-3 (2005); 'Benda, Julien,' by Hugo Azérad, in Encyclopedia of Modern French Thought, edited by Christopher John Murray (2004); 'Benda, Julien,' in Encyclopedia of the Essay, ed. by Tracy Chevalier (1997); 'Benda, Julien,' in World Authors 1900-1950, Vol. 1, edited by Martin Seymour-Smith and Andrew C. Kimmens (1996); Julien Benda: un misantrophe juif dans la France de Maurras by Louis Albert Revah (1991); The Opium of the Intellectuals by Raymond Aron (1985, original French edition, 1955); The Spectrum of Political Engagement: Mournier, Benda, Nizan, Brasillach, Sartre by David L. Schalk (1979); Treason, Tradition and the Intellectual: Julien Benda and Political Discourse by Ray Nichols (1978); Julien Benda by Robert J. Niess (1956) Selected works:
+Danielsson, in Journal of Genocide Research, Volume 7, Number 3 (2005); 'Benda, Julien,' by Hugo Azérad, in Encyclopedia of Modern French Thought, edited by Christopher John Murray (2004); 'Benda, Julien' by Zbigniew Janowski, in Encyclopedia of the Essay, edited by Tracy Chevalier (1997); 'Benda, Julien,' in World Authors 1900-1950: Volume 1, edited by Martin Seymour-Smith and Andrew C. Kimmens (1996); Julien Benda: un misantrophe juif dans la France de Maurras by Louis Albert Revah (1991); The Opium of the Intellectuals by Raymond Aron (1985, original French edition, 1955); The Spectrum of Political Engagement: Mournier, Benda, Nizan, Brasillach, Sartre by David L. Schalk (1979); Treason, Tradition and the Intellectual: Julien Benda and Political Discourse by Ray L. Nichols (1978); Julien Benda by Robert J. Niess (1956) Selected works:

 |